stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   The watchers did not move, but waited till the pillar of fire had shrunk to a smouldering glow.
 They were glad of a half-rusticity which had kept the firemen from trooping out, and of the wall that excluded the curious.
-What had happened was not for vulgar eyes&mdash;it involved too much of the universe&rsquo;s inner secrets for that.
+What had happened was not for vulgar eyes--it involved too much of the universe's inner secrets for that.

   In the pale dawn, James spoke softly to Georgina, who could do no more than put her head on his breast and sob.

-  &ldquo;Sweetheart, I think he has atoned.
+   "Sweetheart, I think he has atoned.
 He must have set the fire, you know, while I was asleep.
-He told me it ought to be burned&mdash;the clinic, and everything in it, Surama, too.
+He told me it ought to be burned--the clinic, and everything in it, Surama, too.
 It was the only way to save the world from the unknown horrors he had loosed upon it.
 He knew, and he did what was best.

-  &ldquo;He was a great man, Georgie.
-Let&rsquo;s never forget that.
+   "He was a great man, Georgie.
+Let's never forget that.
 We must always be proud of him, for he started out to help mankind, and was titanic even in his sins.
-I&rsquo;ll tell you more sometime.
+I'll tell you more sometime.
 What he did, be it good or evil, was what no man ever did before.
 He was the first and last to break through certain veils, and even Apollonius of Tyana takes second place beside him.
-But we mustn&rsquo;t talk about that.
-We must remember him only as the Little Alf we knew&mdash;as the boy who wanted to master medicine and conquer fever.&rdquo;
+But we mustn't talk about that.
+We must remember him only as the Little Alf we knew--as the boy who wanted to master medicine and conquer fever. "

-  In the afternoon the leisurely firemen overhauled the ruins and found two skeletons with bits of blackened flesh adhering&mdash;only two, thanks to the undisturbed lime-pits.
+  In the afternoon the leisurely firemen overhauled the ruins and found two skeletons with bits of blackened flesh adhering--only two, thanks to the undisturbed lime-pits.
 One was of a man; the other is still a subject of debate among the biologists of the coast.
-It was not exactly an ape&rsquo;s or a saurian&rsquo;s skeleton, but it had disturbing suggestions of lines of evolution of which palaeontology has revealed no trace.
+It was not exactly an ape's or a saurian's skeleton, but it had disturbing suggestions of lines of evolution of which palaeontology has revealed no trace.
 The charred skull, oddly enough, was very human, and reminded people of Surama; but the rest of the bones were beyond conjecture.
 Only well-cut clothing could have made such a body look like a man.

-  But the human bones were Clarendon&rsquo;s.
-No one disputed this, and the world at large still mourns the untimely death of the greatest doctor of his age; the bacteriologist whose universal fever serum would have far eclipsed Dr. Miller&rsquo;s kindred antitoxin had he lived to bring it to perfection.
-Much of Miller&rsquo;s late success, indeed, is credited to the notes bequeathed him by the hapless victim of the flames.
+  But the human bones were Clarendon's.
+No one disputed this, and the world at large still mourns the untimely death of the greatest doctor of his age; the bacteriologist whose universal fever serum would have far eclipsed Dr. Miller's kindred antitoxin had he lived to bring it to perfection.
+Much of Miller's late success, indeed, is credited to the notes bequeathed him by the hapless victim of the flames.
 Of the old rivalry and hatred almost none survived, and even Dr. Wilfred Jones has been known to boast of his association with the vanished leader.

   James Dalton and his wife Georgina have always preserved a reticence which modesty and family grief might well account for.
-They published certain notes as a tribute to the great man&rsquo;s memory, but have never confirmed or contradicted either the popular estimate or the rare hints of marvels that a very few keen thinkers have been known to whisper.
+They published certain notes as a tribute to the great man's memory, but have never confirmed or contradicted either the popular estimate or the rare hints of marvels that a very few keen thinkers have been known to whisper.
 It was very subtly and slowly that the facts filtered out.
 Dalton probably gave Dr. MacNeil an inkling of the truth, and that good soul had not many secrets from his son.

   The Daltons have led, on the whole, a very happy life; for their cloud of terror lies far in the background, and a strong mutual love has kept the world fresh for them.
-But there are things which disturb them oddly&mdash;little things, of which one would scarcely ever think of complaining.
+But there are things which disturb them oddly--little things, of which one would scarcely ever think of complaining.
 They cannot bear persons who are lean or deep-voiced beyond certain limits, and Georgina turns pale at the sound of any guttural chuckling.
-Senator Dalton has a mixed horror of occultism, travel, hypodermics, and strange alphabets which most find hard to unify, and there are still those who blame him for the vast proportion of the doctor&rsquo;s library that he destroyed with such painstaking completeness.
+Senator Dalton has a mixed horror of occultism, travel, hypodermics, and strange alphabets which most find hard to unify, and there are still those who blame him for the vast proportion of the doctor's library that he destroyed with such painstaking completeness.

   MacNeil, though, seemed to realise.
-He was a simple man, and he said a prayer as the last of Alfred Clarendon&rsquo;s strange books crumbled to ashes.
+He was a simple man, and he said a prayer as the last of Alfred Clarendon's strange books crumbled to ashes.
 Nor would anyone who had peered understandingly within those books wish a word of that prayer unsaid.